code-craka/creavibe-pro/docs/environment-variables-guide.md

-# Environment Variables Guide for Creavibe.pro
+# Environment Variables Guide for CreaVibe

-This guide explains how to set up and manage environment variables for the Creavibe.pro application in different environments.
+This guide explains how to set up and manage environment variables for the CreaVibe application in different environments.

 ## Required Environment Variables